nsidc/qgreenland/doc/v2_MIGRATION.md

     data_source: seismograph_stations.only

-## Run migration commands
+## Run dataset migration

-Run the following commands to create a basic migration of a dataset and a layer.
-These will need to be manually edited after.
+Run the following command to create a basic migration of dataset(s).
+Validate that it looks correct afterwards.
+Manual changes may or may not be required.

 `./scripts/cli.sh config-migrate dataset {dataset_pattern} > config/datasets/{dataset}.py`

+# Run layer migration

+Run the following command to create a basic migration of layer(s).
+Validate that it looks correct afterwards.
+Manual changes _WILL_ be required.

 `./scripts/cli.sh config-migrate layer {layer_pattern} > config/datasets/{layer}.py`